shanepeden/shanepeden.com/_posts/2022-08-10-pci4updates.md

 * **Requirements 11** was been expanded to require the security testing of both system components and networks regularly.
 * **Requirement 12** has been updated to better define the overarching goal of both security policies and procedures.

+### PCI DSS 4.0: High Impact Changes

+All changes are included in the Summary of Changes document.
+This section only details the most impactful changes.

+**Overarching Changes to Be Mindful of:**

+* **Guidance vs Requirements:** Guidance clarifies requirements but doesn’t define them.
+Guidance may now provide some examples of technologies used, or approaches to meeting requirements, but it is not PCI’s defined approach to meeting a requirement.
+* **Targeted Risk Analysis:** Some requirements now allow the business to define the frequency that the Control is performed based on the business needs and risks relevant to the organization, as opposed to the standard defining the frequency.
+  * A Targeted Risk Analysis must be performed for all these requirements.
+  * PCI expects organizations to document their risk analysis and timeframes in policies and procedures, and adhere to them.
+The assessor’s job will be to verify completion per company policy.
+  * Organizations need to perform activities as close to the specified interval without exceeding it.
+* **Customized Approach:** This is a type of targeted risk analysis that allows for more flexibility in meeting a requirement with emerging technology.
+* **Roles and Responsibilities:** The updated standard now requires formally defining the roles and responsibilities required to perform various tasks and controls to meet the requirements.
+* **Sampling for PCI DSS Assessments**
+  * If automated processes are in use, 100% of the population should be used if possible
+  * If an automated process cannot be utilized, sampling is an option based on the assessor’s discretion.

 ### PCI DSS Applicability Information

 PCI has updated its applicability information to add additional clarity around which entities the standard is addressed to.
 Some key modifications added in version 4.0 include:

 * PCI DSS is intended for entities that store, process or transmit cardholder data and/or sensitive authentication data **AND**
 * Entities that could impact the security of the cardholder data environment